ketangupta1/Elastic-Search/README.md

           }
         }
       }
-  there is only one result for the above query because elk search is present in only one document only.
+  there is only one result for the above query because elk search is present in only one document.

 - searching with must and match